 From within Tomorrowland and when approaching TRON Lightcycle Run, guests likely won’t be able to see the ‘big box.’
 It’s not visible from most of Magic Kingdom; just as is the case at Shanghai Disneyland.

-Officially, Disney has repeated the line that TRON Lightcycle Run “is set to open at Magic Kingdom Park in time for Walt Disney World’s 50th anniversary in 2021.”
+Now let’s turn to the opening date of Magic Kingdom’s upcoming thrill ride.
+Walt Disney World has dropped the line that TRON Lightcycle Run “is set to open at Magic Kingdom Park in time for Walt Disney World’s 50th anniversary in 2021.”

-However, that was prior to the multi-month closure of Walt Disney World, during which all construction stopped.
+This is not surprising, as that was the plan prior to the multi-month closure of Walt Disney World, during which all construction stopped.
 Even after the parks reopened, work was slow to resume inside Magic Kingdom on TRON Lightcycle Run.

-The best case scenario is TRON Lightcycle Run debuts for a “second push” of what’s likely to be a multi-year celebration of Walt Disney World’s 50th Anniversary.
+In our view, the best case scenario is that TRON Lightcycle Run debuts for a “second push” of Walt Disney World’s 50th Anniversary.
+It’s still too early for Walt Disney World to announce an official opening date.

-It’s too early to speculate on a precise opening timeframe; a lot could still change, including the pace of construction now that attendance has picked up and the travel industry is recovering.
-However, if forced to choose the most likely opening dates for TRON Lightcycle Run, I’d go with October 1, 2022.
-(A full year after it was supposed to debut.)
+If forced to choose the most likely opening date for TRON Lightcycle Run, I’d go with June 1, 2022 or October 1, 2022.
+That’s a full year after it was supposed to debut.

 While I really enjoy TRON Lightcycle Run, it “only” scored a 9/10 in our Shanghai Disneyland Ride Reviews.
 The big thing that prevented it from receiving a perfect 10/10 is duration.